connectedbits/process_pilot/README.md

 2 BoundaryEvent Timeout: waiting * in:
 ```

 The output shows the process id, it's current state, and active tokens.
-Below it shows the processes' variables followed by a list of [StepExecution](/lib/processable/step_execution.rb).
-Each step execution displays the element type, id, status, and tokens in and out.
+Below it shows the processes' variables followed by a list of execution steps.
+Each step displays the element type, id, status, and tokens in and out.

-In this case the process execution has stopped since the UserTask IntroduceYourself is waiting.
-Notice a BoundaryEvent Timeout has been started since it's attached to the UserTask.
+In this case the execution has stopped since the UserTask IntroduceYourself is `waiting`.

 Execution is continued after the work is complete by `invoking` the step.